LIMITED TIME ONLY: Get Free Shipping on orders over $75 with code FREESHIP

 Recipes and Ingredients that Combat Heavy Metal Contamination

-Key Takeaways: Rest assured there are a number of steps that can dramatically reduce your baby’s exposure to heavy metals.
+Key Takeaways: Rest assured there are a number of steps that can ease your mind and reduce exposure.

 Here Are A Few Ways

 Rice is a leading source of arsenic exposure for young children.
-The simple elimination of rice from a baby’s diet will dramatically reduce arsenic exposure.
+Limiting rice from a baby’s diet will dramatically reduce arsenic exposure.
 All three major reports, including the recent Congressional 2021 report, recommended the reduction of rice-based baby food products, noting that rice is one of the most common ingredients for commercially-made baby food.

 While brown rice is typically considered healthier than white rice, it’s important to note that brown rice typically tests higher for arsenic.
 This is because heavy metals are primarily found in the bran layer of rice, which is removed in white rice.

-Juice, meanwhile, has been linked to higher readings of arsenic and lead.
+Commercially produced juice, meanwhile, has been linked to higher readings of arsenic and lead.
 An investigation by Consumer Reports 2019 found cadmium, arsenic, and lead in popular fruit juices.
-While you might feel comfortable feeding your older kids juice, it shouldn’t be a staple for your baby.
-Because of the high sugar content, the American Academy of Pediatrics recommends no juice before 1 and then very limited amounts from age 1 to 3.
+Due to the high sugar content, the American Academy of Pediatrics recommends no juice before 1 and then very limited amounts from age 1 to 3.

 Whether you’re cooking or buying baby food, try to expose your child to a wide variety of ingredients.
-Variety ensures your child is not relying on a singular source of nutrition that could be high in heavy metals (such as rice).
+Variety ensures your child is not relying on a singular source of nutrition that could be high in heavy metals.
 A varied diet of real, wholesome foods has a wide range of benefits, including training your baby to reach for veggies instead of sweets, greater exposure to nutrients, and the promotion of a healthier gut biome.

 Some foods actually help limit the absorption of heavy metals in the body.